In retail, momentum is one of the best ways to generate your first key sales.

 Are shoppers leaving your website without completing their purchases?
 Don’t let those potential key sales slip away.
 Implement abandoned cart email campaigns to remind shoppers about the items left in their basket.

-Take a leaf out of LITVA’S Jewelry’s playbook.
-Whenever someone adds an item to their cart but leaves without completing the sale, LITVA’S sends an email to give the customer the opportunity to finish their purchase.
+Take a leaf out of OnceWas’ playbook.
+Whenever someone adds an item to their cart but leaves without completing the sale, OnceWas' Marsello-powered marketing triggers an automated email flow to give the customer the opportunity to finish their purchase and even throws in the added incentive of a 10% discount.